 - Lie down with your head and chest elevated – do this by raising the upper part of your bed and not only with pillows.

-- Don’t wear clothes that are tight.
-As it is, they will compromise your comfort during pregnancy.
-Plus, they will also worsen reflux and heartburn.
+- Don’t wear clothes that are tight as they will compromise your comfort in pregnancy.
+Plus, they will also make your reflux and heartburn worse.

-- If you are suffering constipation another common condition during pregnancy, ask your gynecologist what you should do to remedy that – because constipation will lead to further heartburn.
+- If you are suffering constipation, another common condition in pregnancy, ask your gynecologist what you should do to remedy that – because constipation will lead to further heartburn.

-Most pregnant women find relief from following these precautions, especially during the 2nd and 3rd trimesters when the condition actually worsens.
+Most pregnant women find relief by following these precautions, especially in the 2nd and 3rd trimesters when heartburn and acid reflux actually worsens.

-Here are a few home remedies that have worked for many women.
-And the best part is that these are all completely safe during pregnancy, so you can resort to them without worry.
+Here are a few home remedies that have worked for many pregnant women.

 - Chew on some sugar free gum after meals – this stimulates saliva production which does some of the digestive work for your stomach.